02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 4. Government Data Lake

-A Big Data storage and analytics service for the government sector, enabling agencies to share and connect data more easily.
-This serves as a critical foundation for Data-Driven Government.
+Big Data storage and analytics for government, enabling agencies to share and connect data more easily — a crucial foundation for Data-Driven Government.

 5. Disaster Recovery as a Service (DRaaS)

-Data backup and system recovery services that ensure critical agency data will not be lost, even in unexpected events.
-This is something many agencies still lack.
-Read more about Disaster Recovery principles for ERP systems.
+Data backup and system recovery services ensuring critical data is never lost, even during unexpected events — something many agencies still lack.
+Read more about Disaster Recovery for ERP Systems

 Benefits of GDCC for Government Agencies

-Using GDCC instead of self-managed IT investment offers several advantages:
+Using GDCC instead of self-managed IT investment offers many advantages:

 1. Significant Budget Savings

-No need to invest in servers, storage, UPS systems, cooling systems, or network equipment.
-Budgets previously allocated for hardware procurement can be redirected to software development and human resource development.
+No need to invest in servers, storage, UPS, cooling systems, or networking equipment.
+Budget previously used for hardware procurement can be redirected to software development and workforce training.

-GDCC maintains rigorous security standards covering Physical Security, Network Security, and Data Security.
-Additionally, the DGA (Digital Government Development Agency) is currently pursuing ISO/IEC 27701:2019 certification for its Personal Information Management System (PIMS), which will strengthen confidence in personal data protection compliance with Thailand's Personal Data Protection Act (PDPA).
+GDCC has strict security standards covering Physical Security, Network Security, and Data Security.
+Additionally, DGA (Digital Government Development Agency) is currently in the process of obtaining certification for ISO/IEC 27701:2019 for Personal Information Management Systems (PIMS), which will strengthen confidence in personal data protection compliance with PDPA.

 3. On-Demand Scalability

-When systems need more resources, agencies can request additional CPU, RAM, or Storage immediately, without waiting months for a procurement cycle to purchase new equipment.
+When systems need more resources, you can request additional CPU, RAM, or Storage immediately — no waiting months for procurement processes.

-GDCC includes integrated backup and Disaster Recovery capabilities.
-Data is replicated across multiple locations, reducing the risk of data loss from natural disasters or cyberattacks.
+GDCC has built-in Backup and Disaster Recovery.
+Data is backed up in multiple locations, reducing risk from natural disasters or cyber attacks.

 5. Reduced Internal IT Workload

-IT teams no longer need to spend time managing hardware, updating firmware, or handling infrastructure security patches.
-They can focus on developing and maintaining applications critical to their organization's mission.
+IT teams no longer need to maintain hardware, update firmware, or manage infrastructure security patches — they can focus on developing and maintaining mission-critical applications.

 6. Easier Inter-Agency Connectivity

-When multiple agencies are on the same cloud platform, connecting and exchanging data between them becomes far simpler.
-This is the foundation of Smart Government, where data flows seamlessly between systems.
+When multiple agencies are on the same cloud, connecting and exchanging data becomes much easier — forming the foundation of Smart Government where data flows seamlessly between systems

-The Ministry of Digital Economy and Society (MDES) has defined 7 Flagship Digital Initiatives to drive Thailand toward its goal of ranking in the Top 30 globally for digital competitiveness:
+The Ministry of Digital Economy and Society (MDES) has established 7 Flagship Digital Initiatives to drive Thailand toward a Top 30 global digital competitiveness ranking:

-1. Cloud First Policy — A policy requiring government agencies to use cloud as the default, rather than purchasing their own hardware.
-GDCC is the primary option.
+1. Cloud First Policy — Policy requiring government agencies to prioritize cloud over purchasing hardware, with GDCC as the primary option

-2. Government Data Integration — Connecting government data across agencies to reduce redundant document requests from citizens.
+2. Government Data Integration — Cross-agency data connectivity, reducing redundant document requests from citizens

-3. Digital ID — A digital identity verification system for citizens and government officials.
+3. Digital ID — Digital identity verification system for citizens and government officials

-4. e-Government Services — Comprehensive online government services that reduce the need for in-person visits to government offices.
+4. e-Government Services — Comprehensive online government services, reducing in-person visits

-GDCC is at the heart of these initiatives, as it provides the foundational infrastructure that makes all of these projects achievable.
+GDCC is the heart of these initiatives, as it provides the infrastructure that makes every project feasible.

-ERP on Government Cloud — Why You Need to Be Ready
+ERP on Government Cloud — Why Readiness Matters

-As GDCC becomes the primary infrastructure for government agencies, the critical question for every organization is: "Is our current ERP system ready to operate on the government cloud?"
+As GDCC becomes the primary government infrastructure, the key question for agencies is "Is your current ERP system ready to run on government cloud?"

-ERP systems are core organizational systems covering finance, accounting, inventory, human resources, and procurement.
-If an ERP is not cloud-ready, several problems arise:
+ERP is the core system of any organization, covering finance, accounting, procurement, human resources, and purchasing.
+If your ERP isn't cloud-ready, several problems arise:

-• Self-Managed Server Burden — While other agencies have already migrated to the cloud, those still running ERP on local servers face increasing IT maintenance burdens.
+• Self-managed servers — While other agencies have migrated to cloud, agencies with on-premise ERP will face increasing IT burdens

-• GFMIS Integration Challenges — The GFMIS (Government Fiscal Management Information System), currently being developed as a cloud version, will integrate far more easily with systems already on the same cloud platform.
+• Difficult GFMIS integration — The GFMIS (Government Fiscal Management Information System) being developed as a cloud version will integrate more easily with systems on the same cloud

-• Non-Compliance with New Standards — Once the Cloud First policy is fully enforced, systems not on the cloud may fail government IT standard assessments.
+• Failing new standards — When Cloud First policy is fully enforced, non-cloud systems may fail government IT standard assessments

-• Missed Data Integration Opportunities — As government data is connected through the Government Data Lake, systems not on the cloud will be excluded from automatic data integration.
+• Missing Data Integration opportunities — As government data connects through the Government Data Lake, non-cloud systems will be excluded from automatic data connectivity

-Government cloud is no longer just an option — it is becoming a fundamental requirement.
-Agencies that prepare early will gain advantages in budget efficiency, security, and the ability to connect with centralized government systems.
+Government cloud is no longer optional — it's becoming a fundamental requirement.
+Agencies that prepare early will gain advantages in budget efficiency, security, and connectivity with central systems.

 - Saeree ERP Team